coinbase/mesh-cli/README.md

 Note, this naive implementation of benchmarks does not factor in request latency due to multithreaded requests.

+#### NEW_HEAD_INDEX
+_Default: -1_

+When debugging a server, it can be useful to revert some number of erroneous blocks instead of starting validation over.
+To do so, set the `NEW_HEAD_INDEX` to the value of the last correct block.

 ## Development
 * `make deps` to install dependencies
 * `make test` to run tests